Educating the next generation Wilderness Entrepreneurs in Western Iberia

 This Intensive Programme is a product of a fruitful collaboration between Wouter Helmer (Director Rewilding at Rewilding Europe) and Van Hall Larenstein University of Applied Sciences, where he was installed as a Honorary Lector in the Forestry and Nature Management Programme in 2009.
 Wouter Helmer inspired me in his first lecture at VHL to educate nature conservationists and managers with a clear vision and strong entrepreneurial skills to promote ecological restoration of our European landscapes.
 Therefore, my colleagues at VHL and I developed in collaboration with WU the new Bachelor minor International Nature Entrepreneur, launched last month.
 Students participating in this minor will join me in the adventure of this intensive programme.

-Judith Jobse is lecturer in (Tropical) Forestry and Nature management at Van Hall Larenstein University of Applied Sciences, The Netherlands.
+Lecturer in (Tropical) Forestry and Nature management at Van Hall Larenstein University of Applied Sciences, The Netherlands.